Tinkerforge/doc/de/source/Low_Level_Protocols/TCPIP.rst

  no other packet send or received for at least 5s.
 Bricks and Bricklets just ignore this function ID.

- As this feature is only useful for the WIFI Extenstion the Brick Daemon just drops incoming packets with this function ID and does not forward them over USB.
+ As this feature is only useful for the WIFI Extension the Brick Daemon just drops incoming packets with this function ID and does not forward them over USB.

  This is a broadcast function and the UID in the packet header has to be